phillipluther/jet-set/README.md

 # JetSet

-A tiny, dynamic library for setting, getting, and watching application state.
-It behaves just like a Javascript object { ... }.
+A micro library for setting, getting, and watching application state.

 -----------------------------------------------